istio/istio.io/content/en/docs/ops/ambient/getting-started/index.md

     <title>Simple Bookstore App</title>
     {{< /text >}}

-## Adding your application to ambient {#addtoambient}
+## Adding your application to the ambient mesh {#addtoambient}

-You can enable all pods in a given namespace to be part of the ambient mesh by simply labeling the namespace:
+You can enable all pods in a given namespace to be part of an ambient mesh by simply labeling the namespace:

 {{< text bash >}}